bsj17/bsj17.github.io/_posts/2022-10-05-ExORBACUnatendedPosh.md

 How can I control "**What?**" my principal in unatended script  will be able to change/modify?

-Well, you can't assign roles in ExO directly for this approach.
-And only two ExO built-in [roles](https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps#step-5-assign-azure-ad-roles-to-the-application) in Azure AD roles are available.
+Well, you can't assign roles in ExO directly for this approach and only two ExO built-in [roles](https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps#step-5-assign-azure-ad-roles-to-the-application) roles are available in Azure AD.
 Unfortunatelly, custom AAD roles for ExO are not supported and roles created in ExO are not visible in AAD.
+When it comes app-only auth you can choose "Exchange administrator" or "Exchange recipient administrator".
+It really puts unwanted constraint on otherwise really flexible Exchange RBAC model.

 But what about scoping? "**Where?**" part now becomes ExO tenant level.
 That might be fine in some cases where you need to manage whole tenant.
 But for [paranoid](https://www.youtube.com/watch?v=uk_wUT1CvWM) people, like myself I don't want that some unattended script holds ultimate power and modify all objects on my tenant.
 Especially if it's some "other" team's responsibility.